Day in the Life of an SLP Student

 Connect with your cohort.
 Your classmates are people you can share SLP resources with, which can help you save time.
 They’re also peers you can stay in contact with as you’re looking for jobs after school.
 You may not have the exact same style as your classmates, but forging connections with them can help you in school and in your career.
 Try to be open-minded during group projects and respect each of your peers as a personality type you might encounter in the professional realm.

 Be open to feedback.
-Attending graduate school is an amazing step in your life toward finding a fulfilling career.
+Attending graduate school is an amazing step toward finding a fulfilling career.
 The experience will also be full of feedback, much of which is critical.
 This is to benefit you, the student, so you’re prepared to help your clients effectively.
 Try to embrace feedback as a way to get you closer to being the best speech therapist you can be.

 Get Prepared and Stay Organized to Be Successful